 Recommendations for Executive Action

 Comments: ATF concurred with this recommendation and stated that it plans to implement it.
-According to ATF officials, ATF has engaged in an overview of performance measures in Mexico and, when applicable, in Guatemala and Belize, and plans to implement a more structured annual system of performance targeting and evaluation for operations in these jurisdictions in fiscal year 2017.
+According to ATF officials, ATF has engaged in an overview of performance measures in Mexico and, when applicable, in Guatemala and Belize, and planned to implement a more structured annual system of performance targeting and evaluation for operations in these jurisdictions in fiscal year 2017.
 As of October 2017, we are continuing to follow up with ATF on its efforts to implement the new performance evaluation system.

 Recommendation: To enhance U.S. agencies' performance monitoring of counter-firearms trafficking activities, the Director of the Bureau of Alcohol, Tobacco, Firearms and Explosives should establish and document performance targets for the bureau's key counter-firearms trafficking activities in Belize, Guatemala, and Mexico, as appropriate.